n., plural: decomposers

 - Granulated sea star, cleans up the dead matter in the sea by moving along the rocky surface.

-- Hagfish are the scavengers that feed upon seawater carcasses and take up the nutrients from them.
+- Hagfish are scavengers that feed upon seawater carcasses and take up the nutrients from them.

-- Sea urchin, are the consumers as well as decomposers that feed on the Scarpe rock matter
+- Sea urchins, are the consumers as well as decomposers that feed on the Scarpe rock matter

 - Tube worm

-(2) Freshwater decomposers: Herein, the decomposers are mostly found at the bed of the river, ponds, or lakes.
+(2) Freshwater decomposers: Herein, the decomposers are mostly found in the bed of river, ponds, or lakes.
 Some of the commonly found decomposers of freshwater are:

 - Mildew, a kind of marine bacteria

-- Trumpet snail, a freshwater snail that is a scavenger and is considered as pest
+- Trumpet snail, a freshwater snail that is a scavenger and is considered a pest

 - Yeast, freshwater bacteria